-Estate Planning Attorney in Denver CO
+Estate Planning Attorney in Denver, Colorado

 While most people think about Estate Planning in terms of specific documents often generated during the process (Wills, Trusts, Power of Attorney, etc.) Estate Planning is more than the process of signing the right forms.
 Every Estate Plan should be different – finely tailored to suit only you.
 A well-drafted Estate Plan is the end result of a careful analysis of your specific circumstances and goals, an application of the latest techniques and strategies drawn from numerous areas of law such as tax, wills and trusts, probate, real estate, debtor/creditor, etc., and thoughtful planning for possible changes in the future.

 Put more simply, Estate Planning is the process which provides answers to two important questions:

 - Planning for Incapacity: Who makes decisions for me when I’m not able to do so?